 The Centers for Disease Control and Prevention (CDC) recommends we all practice social distancing to help slow the spread of the current COVID-19 pandemic.
 To do this, we should avoid crowds, skip large events and keep a safe distance (about 6 feet) from people who are not family members.

 But this doesn’t mean we can’t go outside!
-The virus is not airborne, so if we keep a safe distance and practice good hygiene, a little fresh air could do us a lot of good.
+As long as we keep a safe distance and practice good hygiene, a little fresh air could do us a lot of good.
 Here are some tips for safely being active outside:

 - Go for a family walk.
 Take a break from work, the news or the online buzz by getting the whole family (including furry friends) out for a 30-minute walk.
 If you don’t have a half hour, just do what you can.